Reason #5 why the Wizard likes Bovada:

 6. No surrender.

 7. If the player has specified two-card totals then he may "Power Double."
 In a Power Double, if the player does not like his third card, he may exchange it for the next card in the shoe.
-If the poker invokes this option the unwanted double down card is put in the discard pile.
+If the player invokes this option the unwanted double down card is put in the discard pile.

 8. With any other two cards, except blackjack, the player may still do an ordinary double.